Bethany's Reed Shop Story

 People love to ask Bethany these questions:

 "Do you watch TV while you make reeds?"- Nope.
 Never.
 However, I listen to podcasts while I scrape blanks.
-You know, the usual This American Life and RadioLab, but my newest faves are Meet the Composer, StartUp, and Benjamen Walker's Theory of Everything.
+You know, the usual This American Life and RadioLab, but my newest faves are Meet the Composer, Ear Hustle, and 99% Invisible.

 "Do you keep all the best reeds for yourself?"- Ironically, I keep all the worst reeds for myself- the ones that leak or are chipped.
 You know what they say about the cobbler's children, right?